mlflow/mlflow-website/website/blog/2024-09-01-model-as-code-logging/index.md

 ### A 101 Example of Model-as-Code Logging :

-As members of the tech community, we're captivated by the elegance of the mathematical constant π (pi).
-But what if we didn’t take this discovery for granted?

-Imagine a scenario where π (pi) had never been discovered.
-In today’s world of deep learning and AI (regardless to the argument that you might have on without π (pi) we could never have AI), instead of deriving formulas, we’d rely on models to make predictions.
+To understand how abstract the concept of a model can be, let's consider this fictitious example: What if π (pi) had never been discovered?

-We could propose a novel machine learning model to **predict** the area of a circle based on its diameter, rather than relying on the traditional formula (because nothing called π (pi) has been discovered).
+In today's AI-driven world, instead of using a formula, we might rely on ML models to **predict** the area of a circle based on its diameter!

 While this idea might seem humorous, it serves as a good example of how abstract the concept of a model can be.
 If you agree that **calculating** the area of a circle without the discovery of π (pi) could be treated as a **prediction** problem, then we’ve reached a point of understanding the notion of MLflow treating models as code.